John Giesy: University of Saskatchewan

 Giesy eventually left MSU to become a Canada Research Chair in Environmental Toxicology at the University of Saskatchewan (U of S) and professor in the Western College of Veterinary Medicine's Department of Veterinary Biomedical Sciences.
-In 2010, Giesy was elected to the Royal Society of Canada (RSC) for being "among the world’s most influential environmental toxicologists whose work in ecological risk assessment, including aquatic, wildlife and avian toxicology, has had global impact."
+In 2010, Giesy was elected as a Member National Academy of Sciences of Canada in the Earth, Ocean and Atmospheric Sciences Division of Academy III and elected a Fellow of the Royal Society of Canada (RSC) for being "among the world's most influential environmental toxicologists whose work in ecological risk assessment, including aquatic, wildlife and avian toxicology, has had global impact."
 He was also among the three nominees for the 2010 Innovation Place-Industry Liaison Office Award of Innovation for having co-developed an assay test that evaluates the effects of chemicals on hormones.

 While at U of S, Giesy continued to conduct research on endocrine-disrupting chemicals and was sought by the U.S. Environmental Protection Agency to develop a way to test for these chemicals.
 As a result, his research team devised a test for use in worldwide screening programs.
-In 2012, Giesy was recognized with the Lifetime Achievement Award from the Paris-based Scientific Committee on Problems of the Environment and China’s Zhongyu Environmental Technologies Corporation.
-He was also awarded RSC's Miroslaw Romanowski Medal in recognition of his "critical work addressing environmental contamination."
+In 2012, Giesy was recognized with the Lifetime Achievement Award from the Paris-based Scientific Committee on Problems of the Environment and China's Zhongyu Environmental Technologies Corporation.
+He was also awarded RSC's Miroslaw Romanowski Medal in recognition of his "critical work addressing environmental contamination".

-As a result of the COVID-19 pandemic, and like many US municipalities, Giesy helped develop an early warning system for COVID-19 by sampling and testing the city’s wastewater.
+As a result of the COVID-19 pandemic, and like many US municipalities, Giesy helped develop an early warning system for COVID-19 by sampling and testing the city's wastewater.
 By 2021, his laboratory started picking up shedding of the SARS-CoV-2 Alpha variant two weeks prior to an Alberta outbreak by studying the sewage.
-Geisy's wastewater studies were very similar to prior studies conducted in early 2020 by MIT, Harvard, and Brigham and Women’s Hospital.
+Giesy's wastewater studies were very similar to prior studies conducted in early 2020 by MIT, Harvard, and Brigham and Women's Hospital.
+Giesy's team received the Smart 50 Award for the monitoring during COVID.

-In 2019, Giesy was awarded an honorary doctorate from Masaryk University in the Czech Republic, in the field of environmental sciences.
+In 2019, Giesy was awarded an honorary doctorate from Masaryk University in the Czech Republic in the field of environmental sciences.

+Baylor University

+In 2016, Giesy was appointed as a Visiting Distinguished Professor of Environmental Studies and to the Graduate Faculty at Baylor University.
+He continues to teach undergraduate and graduate classes, advise graduate students and conduct research and publish with Baylor Faculty.

+Select publications

+Giesy has published 1,459 open literature, journal articles, 6 feature articles, 3 special publications, 3 theses, 7 books written, 11 books edited, 4 textbook chapters, 5 published reviews, 27 published reports, and 20 special reports.
+Giesy has an H-index of 155 and is among the most cited authors in the field of environmental science.
+Giesy is on the list of the top 2% of global authors in all fields by the Stanford-Elsevier listing, where he is #3 in Ecotoxicology.